 CFR Citation:

 29 CFR 1910;

 29 CFR 1915;

 29 CFR 1917;

 29 CFR 1918;

-29 CFR 1926

-(To search for a specific CFR, visit the
+29 CFR 1926 (To search for a specific CFR, visit the

-Code of Federal Regulations
+Code of Federal Regulations)

+Legal Authority:

-Very USC 655(b);
+29 USC 655(b);

 29 USC 657

-Very USC 657

-Very USC 657

 Statement of Need: Workers are exposed to crystalline silica dust in general industry, construction, and maritime industries.
 Industries that could be particularly affected by a standard for crystalline silica include: Foundries, industries that have abrasive blasting operations, paint manufacture, glass and concrete product manufacture, brick making, china and pottery manufacture, manufacture of plumbing fixtures, and many construction activities including highway repair, masonry, concrete work, rock drilling, and tuckpointing.
 The seriousness of the health hazards associated with silica exposure is demonstrated by the fatalities and disabling illnesses that continue to occur.
-In 2005, the most recent year for which data is available, silicosis was identified on 161 death certificates as an underlying or contributing cause of death.
+From 2004 to 2008 silicosis was identified on 721 death certificates as an underlying or contributing cause of death.
 It is likely that many more cases have occurred where silicosis went undetected.
 In addition, the International Agency for Research on Cancer has designated crystalline silica as carcinogenic to humans, and the National Toxicology Program has concluded that respirable crystalline silica is a known human carcinogen.
 Exposure to crystalline silica has also been associated with an increased risk of developing tuberculosis and other nonmalignant respiratory diseases, as well as renal and autoimmune diseases.
 Exposure studies and OSHA enforcement data indicate that some workers continue to be exposed to levels of crystalline silica far in excess of current exposure limits.
 Congress has included compensation of silicosis victims on Federal nuclear testing sites in the Energy Employees' Occupational Illness Compensation Program Act of 2000.
 There is a particular need for the Agency to modernize its exposure limits for construction and shipyard workers, and to address some specific issues that will need to be resolved to propose a comprehensive standard.